adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Inventory
-Inventory is a set of objects or hosts, against which we are executing our playbooks or single tasks via shell commands For this few minutes, lets asume that we are using default ansible inventory (which in Debian based system is placed in /etc/ansible/hosts)
+Inventory is a set of objects or hosts, against which we are executing our playbooks or single tasks via shell commands For these few minutes, let's assume that we are using the default ansible inventory (which in Debian based system is placed in /etc/ansible/hosts)

 `/etc/ansible/hosts`
 ```